Selecting and Picking Elements in Revit API

 Accessing the Selection class

-The Selection class (from Autodesk.Revit.UI.Selection) is a gateway for retrieving already selected elements, setting new selections, and prompting users to select elements or geometries within your Revit plugins.
+The Selection class (from Autodesk.Revit.UI.Selection) allows retrieving already selected elements, setting new selections, and prompting users to select elements or geometries within your Revit plugins.

 C#